sysbiomelab/meteor_pipeline/README.md

 None required, simply clone this repository

 ## Runtime
-modify the workflow.ini file to source the necessary programs, sequencing data, and project location and run with:
+modify the workflow.ini file (without spaces) to source the necessary programs, sequencing data, and project location and run with:
 ```bash
 bash meteor_pipeline.sh
 ```
-No spaces in any of the INI file!